solvcon/solvcon/doc/source/gas/obrf.rst

    :py:meth:`ObliqueShockRelation.calc_shock_angle`.

 SOLVCON will be set up to solve this problem, and the simulated results will be compared with the analytical solution.
-The relation of flow properties across each oblique shock can be analytically obtained [Anderson03]_.
+The :ref:`shock relation
+<sec-oblique-shock-relation>` needs to be applied multiple times to obtain the
+flow properties in all the three zones.

 .. _fig-reflection: